grn-it/nginx-php-fpm-symfony-web-application/README.md

 ## Setting file permissions for reading, writing and executing

-Explains how permissions for Nginx, PHP-FPM, Symfony Web Application containers were configured in this project.
+Explains how permissions for Nginx, PHP-FPM, Symfony Web Application containers were set in this project.
 No action required.

 ### Host and Symfony Web Application